We're an affiliate

 There are several reasons to till a garden plot.
 Tillage breaks up the soil, which helps it to retain moisture and nutrients.
 It also loosens the soil so that seeds can be planted and roots can grow easily.
-And finally, tilling cuts through weed roots, making it difficult for weeds to take hold and compete with plants for sunlight, water, and nutrients.
+Finally, tilling cuts through weed roots, making it difficult for weeds to take hold and compete with plants for sunlight, water, and nutrients.

 The benefits of deep tilling a garden soil

 The benefits of deep tilling a garden soil are many.
 When you till the soil, it opens up space for air and water to reach plant roots more easily.
 This can help improve drainage and aeration in the soil, as well as reduce compaction.
 Additionally, deep tillage can also help to break up any large clumps of soil, making it easier for roots to spread and grow.
 In general, deep tilling can make it easier for plants to thrive by improving the quality of the soil in which they are growing.
-You might also like The top 7 reasons why your vegetable garden isn’t growing.

 What are some of the drawbacks of tilling your garden soil too deeply?

 Tilling garden soil too deeply can have some drawbacks.
 When the topsoil is turned over, it can damage or kill the beneficial microorganisms that live in the soil.
 It can also bury weed seeds and encourage them to germinate, making them harder to remove.
-And if the soil is packed too tightly after tilling, water will not be able to penetrate, making it difficult for plants to grow.
+If the soil is packed too tightly after tilling, water will not be able to penetrate, making it difficult for plants to grow.
 Therefore, it’s important to till garden soil only as deep as necessary.

 How can you tell if your garden needs to be tilled?